Soontao/cds-mysql/README.md

   "requires": {
     "db": {
       "kind": "mysql",
-      "dialect": "sqlite" // add this if you want to make `localized` elements works },
+      // add 'dialect' if you want to let the `localized` elements work "dialect": "sqlite"
+    },
     "mysql": {
       "impl": "cds-mysql"